May 6, 2021

 You can see the stray light, which are sky-blue points like snowflakes shown in the below picture, in this system due to multiple reflections.
 This result agrees with what we saw earlier in the 3D layout when Split NSC Rays enabled.
 We can observe numerous reflections only in the Non-Sequential Mode since Split NSC Rays can be performed.

 This blog has introduced stray light and the preparation work before stray light analyses, including converting sequential mode to non-sequential mode, Design Lockdown Tool, Critical Rayset Generator, and ray tracing.
-To learn more, you will find the following articles on MyZemax.com, Part 2, which will introduce how to use filter string to identify specific stray light and use path analysis to find out the strongest stray light path.
+To learn more, you read Part 2, which will introduce how to use filter string to identify specific stray light and use path analysis to find out the strongest stray light path.
 And Part 3 is an example to explain how to analyze stray light from mechanical components by importing CAD.

 Knowledge Base Article Authors: